 [238.
 ASTROCHEMISTRY.
 Spring term.
 Credit three hours.
-Prerequisites, the Calculus and Astronomy 223.
+Prerequisites, the calculus and Astronomy 223.
 Mr. SHAW.
-Not offered in 1957-1958.]
+Not offered in 1956-1957.]

 259. SPECIAL TOPICS IN ASTRONOMY.
 Fall or spring term.
 Credit one to three hours.
-Prerequisite, consent of the instructor.
+Prerequisite, consent of instructor.
+STAFF.

 Qualified students may receive instruction in selected topics according to their needs and preparation.
-Topics occasionally given formally include optics and instrument design, comets and meteors, binary star systems, and radio astronomy.
+Topics occasionally given formally include Optics and Instrument Design, Comets and Meteors, Binary Star Systems, and Radio Astronomy.